The best broker for Swiss investors in 2026

 Conclusion

 Interactive Brokers is the best broker available in Switzerland.
-They are both reputable and safe brokers.
-And they are the cheapest brokers available in Switzerland.
+They are a reputable and safe broker.
+And it is the cheapest broker available in Switzerland.
 Moreover, you will save on the Swiss Stamp Duty that you only have to pay with Swiss brokers.

 And IB is a much more complete solution for investors.
-It also has a better reputation.
+It also has a great reputation.
 Finally, given that they offer access to U.S. ETFs, IB can help you save a lot of money.
-If you want, here is a guide on how to get started with Interactive Brokers.
+If you like, here is a guide on how to get started with Interactive Brokers.

 What about you?
 What is the best broker for you?